lmfit/uncertainties/doc/tech_guide.rst

 derivatives required by linear error propagation theory.

-Almost all the derivatives of the fundamental functions provided by :mod:`uncertainties` are obtained through a analytical formulas (the few mathematical functions that are instead differentiated through numerical approximation are listed in ``umath_core.num_deriv_funcs``).
+Almost all the derivatives of the fundamental functions provided by :mod:`uncertainties` are obtained through analytical formulas (the few mathematical functions that are instead differentiated through numerical approximation are listed in ``umath_core.num_deriv_funcs``).